Jafrin-Alam-Prima/-Structured-Programming-in-C-/README.md

 # 📌 Structured Programming in C

 This repository contains all the C programs I wrote during my **1st semester (2022)** while learning **Structured Programming in C**.
-It covers fundamental concepts such as **loops, arrays, functions, file handling, pattern printing, sorting algorithms, and even a music program! 🎵**
+It covers fundamental concepts such as **loops, arrays, functions, file handling, pattern printing, sorting algorithms, ternary operator, math functions, switch cases, and even a music program! 🎵**

 ---